RNodes are now shipping, get yours from my shop

 Or in short: A swiss army-knife of a LoRa-based communication device.

 - LoRa interface for your computer (or any device with a USB or serial port)

 - A flexible platform for experiementing with LoRa technology

 RNode is controlled by a powerful ATmega1284p MCU, and is fully Arduino compatible.
-You can use this firmware, or it can be programmed any way you like, either from the Arduino IDE, or using any of the available tools for AVR development.
-This firmware can also be edited and compiled directly from the Arduino IDE.
+You can use the included firmware, or it can be programmed any way you like, either from the Arduino IDE, or using any of the available tools for AVR development.
+The included firmware can also be edited and compiled directly from the Arduino IDE.

 For adding RNode to your Arduino environment, please see this post.

-For configuring an RNode with this firmware, please have a look at the RNode Config Utility.
+For configuring an RNode, please have a look at the RNode Config Utility.

 - High-quality LoRa module with genuine Semtech SX1276 chip

 - Powered by an ATmega1284p MCU clocked at 16 MHz

 - 128 kilobytes of flash